 Of course, having a dedicated guest room for hosting out-of-town quests isn’t always an option.
 Murphy beds are a great solution.
 After all, why choose between a home gym or a guest room when you can have both?
 With a bed that folds into the cabinet, you can make the most of limited floor space.

 Give the front porch a good sweep, clean the outdoor chairs, and hang a wreath on the door.
-Place a boot tray and umbrella stand in the entryway and make a spot for guests to hang their winter gear with coat and hat hooks.
+Place a boot tray and umbrella stand in the entryway and make a spot for guests to hang their winter gear with coat and hat hooks in an organized coat closet.

 Proper holiday decor storage helps to keep your space clean, protect your items, and make setting up for future holidays easier.
 Once the holidays are over, invest in adjustable shelving to house all your holiday wreaths and ornaments.